NHOrus/srwq-compilation/episode-30.md

 Kar-Wai shakes his head.
 "Maybe we should just take the Eurydice, and save the bother.
 All this warping is making my implants ache..."

-"Yes...a few hours on a stable platform should be enough."
+"Yes... a few hours on a stable platform should be enough."

 ---